deric/puppet-accounts/README.md

 ### Without Hiera

-Using Hiera is optional, you can configure accounts directly from Puppet code:
+Using Hiera is optional (though prefered option), you can configure accounts directly from Puppet code:

 ```puppet